MecayllaBeukes/CMPG-323-Project-5--28331869-/README.md

 ## How to use the report

+The user must make sure that they have Power BI for Desktop

 The user selects a filter on the Filtering page based on Category,Zone, Registration date and Device platform.
 After selecting the filters, when the user navigates to the Device monitorig, Device registration and High-level Metrics pages the data will be filtered.

 # Filtering